catalinac3/Tic-tac-toe/tkinter_tic_tac_toe.md

 - It is done with two tkinter frame.
 - One frame contains 9 buttons for the game board.
-- The other one a start button, a label that change the message to display whose turn is it, a couple of extra static label and two entries fields for the names of the players.
+- The other one a start button, a label that changes the message to display whose turn is it, a couple of extra static label and two entries fields for the names of the players.